netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 developers of SCION and QUIC-MP, and discusses general security considerations ({{security}}).

-However, while we provide guidelines for these areas, we do not discuss concrete algorithms, APIs, QUIC-MP or SCION implementations, or QUIC-MP user applications; these are considered out of scope.
+While we provide guidelines for these areas, we do not discuss concrete algorithms, APIs, QUIC-MP or SCION implementations, or QUIC-MP user applications; these are considered out of scope.

-Some considerations are independent of multipathing and are directly applicable for using {{QUIC-TRANSPORT}} over SCION.
+Some considerations are independent of multipathing and may be directly applicable for using {{QUIC-TRANSPORT}} over SCION.